USF-solar/solar_scan_model_BE/README.md

 # Solar Scan
-This repo implements data ingestion and prediction pipeline to detect pools and existing solar panels from satellite image data, in order to prioritize leads for small/medium solar panel installation companies.
-The data ingestion pipeline takes zip code, city, and state as inputs.
-The data is processed to retrieve raw satellite images, which are then passed to the prediction pipeline.
-The prediction pipleine then performs object detection using the OWLv2 model from HuggingFace.
-It returns whether the objects of interest were detected and output images with bounding boxes (which are then base64 encoded) to the front end.
-Currently, the output is limited to 5 due to latency in calling the model.
-The endpoints are generated with Flask and scaled with Google Cloud Run.
+This project automates the data ingestion and prediction processes to identify potential customers for small and medium-sized solar panel installation companies.

-### 1. Pipelines
+### 1. Key Features
-**1.1 Data Ingestion**:
+**1.1 Data Ingestion Pipeline**:
-1. Input: zip code, city, and state
+1. Takes user-provided zip code, city, and state as input
-2. Filter based on projected max panel count (to decrease number of images have to process) from Solar API
+2. Filter potential locations based on projected max panel count (using Solar API) to optimize processing
-3. Geocode remaining addresses
+3. Geocode remaining addresses for accurate location data
-4. Retrieve raw satellite images from Maps Static API
+4. Retrieve raw satellite images from Google Maps Static API
 <br>

-**1.2 Prediction**:
+**1.2 Prediction Pipeline**:
-1. Take raw images and pass through model
-2. Cache outputs of previous queries to GCS
+1. Analyzes retrieved satellite images using a pre-trained object detection model (OWLv2 from HuggingFace)
+2. Labels potential customer locations without existing solar panels or with pools (proxy for energy consumption)
+3. Cache outputs for efficiency (stored in Google Cloud Storage)
-3. Return outputs to front end
+4. Return outputs to front end including:
+   - Object Detection results (pool and/or solar panels)
+   - Output image with bounding boxes (base64 encoded for efficient transmission)

-### 2. Usage
+### 2. Deployment and Usage
+**2.1 Deployment**:
+- The endpoints are generated with flask and the application is deployed on Google Cloud Run using a Docker container.
+This ensures easy access and scalability.

-**2.1 Accessing Endpoint**:
+**2.2 Accessing Endpoint**:
-- The app is deployed on Google Cloud Run using a Docker container, so it should be ready to use as is
+- Since the app is deployed on Google Cloud Run, it should be ready to use as is
 - URL Parameters:
-    - `zip_code`: US postal code
+    - `zip_code`: US postal code (i.e. 95123)
-    - `city`: Name of city in zip code
+    - `city`: Name of city in zip code (i.e. San Jose)
-    - `state`: US state of city and zip code
+    - `state`: US state of city and zip code (i.e. CA)

 Example request URL: `https://solar-scan-app-z6nwk7pxdq-uw.a.run.app/output?zip_code=95123&city=San%20Jose&state=CA`